fabri1983/eternity2_solver/README.md

 *Note for JRE 8:*
 I'm having an exception when using the jpanel:
 `java.lang.ClassCastException: sun.awt.image.BufImgSurfaceData cannot be cast to sun.java2d.xr.XRSurfaceData`
 It seems to be a known issue: https://netbeans.org/bugzilla/show_bug.cgi?id=248774
+Work around for this issue if you are using OpenJDK 8 version prior to 112: *-Dsun.java2d.xrender=false*

 Using jdeps on generated jar to build custom JRE (Java 9+)